Image from drobotdean on Freepik

 - A good strategy to follow when you are planning to attend a civil or structural engineering career fair is to research the companies you are interested in approaching at the event.

-- One of the worst things you can do is approach a company at the career fair and ask them who they are and what they do.
+- Likewise one of the worst things you can do is approach a company at the career fair and ask them who they are and what they do.

 - Doing research ahead of time will ensure you make a strong first impression when you approach companies.